Zensud/Duolingo-Pro-BETA-Support-/README.md

 # Duolingo-Pro-BETA-Support-
-Simple Plugin to the Original script(https://github.com/anonymoushackerIV/Duolingo-Pro-2-BETA) to fix the only listening mode feature on version 2.0-BETA-9.6.4
+Simple Plugin to the Original script(https://github.com/anonymoushackerIV/Duolingo-Pro-2-BETA) to auto start listening practice

 # How-To-Use
 Go to Practice Hub and it will activate automatically